Flow-augmentation II: Undirected graphs: Undirected flow-augmentation

 \paragraph{Results.} We can now formulate the main result of this section.

-\begin{theorem} There is a randomized polynomial-time algorithm that, given a \probsample{} instance $(G,s,t,k,\lambda^*)$ with $\lambda_G(s,t) \leq \lambda^* \leq k$, outputs a set $A$ with $\lambda_{G+A}(s,t) \geq \lambda^*$ and a flow $\cP$ in $G+A$ of cardinality $\lambda^\ast$, such that the following holds: for each set $Z\subseteq E$ of size $k$ that is $\lambda^*$-eligible for $(G,s,t,k)$, the output $A$ is compatible with $Z$ and $\cP$ is a witnessing flow for $Z$ in $G+A$ with success probability $2^{-\Oh(k \log k)}$.
+\begin{theorem} There is a randomized polynomial-time algorithm that, given a \probsample{} instance $(G,s,t,k,\lambda^*)$ with $\lambda_G(s,t) \leq \lambda^* \leq k$, outputs a set $A$ with $\lambda_{G+A}(s,t) \geq \lambda^*$ and a flow $\witnessflow$ in $G+A$ of cardinality $\lambda^\ast$, such that the following holds: for each set $Z\subseteq E$ of size $k$ that is $\lambda^*$-eligible for $(G,s,t,k)$, the output $A$ is compatible with $Z$ and $\witnessflow$ is a witnessing flow for $Z$ in $G+A$ with success probability $2^{-\Oh(k \log k)}$.
 The algorithm can be implemented to run in time $k^{\Oh(1)}\Oh(m)$. \end{theorem}

 The rest of the section is devoted to proving Theorem~\ref{theorem:flow-augmentation}.
+For clarity, we will only argume polynomial-time running time bound through the proof, and only discuss how to reach $k^{\Oh(1)} \Oh(m)$ bound in the end.

 We begin by introducing an appropriate decomposition of (the vertex set of) $G$ into what we call \emph{bundles}, which in turn consist of what is called \emph{blocks}.
 We then present our recursive flow-augmentation algorithm, splitting the presentation into an ``outer loop'' and an ``inner loop.''
 Note that we assume that the input multi-graph $G$ is connected as this somewhat simplifies presentation, but we will circumvent this assumption in applications.

 It will be convenient to assume that we only care about $\lambda^*$-eligible cuts that do not contain any edge incident with $s$ nor $t$.
 This can be easily achieved by adding an extra terminal $s'$ connected with $s$ with $k+1$ edges, adding an extra terminal $t'$ connected with $t$ with $k+1$ edges, and asking for $(s',t')$-cuts instead.
 Consequently, in the proof we can assume one more property of an $\lambda^*$-eligible $(s,t)$-cut $Z$: \begin{enumerate} {\value{eligibleprops}} \item $Z$ contains no edge incident with $s$ or $t$. \end{enumerate}